What Causes Slab Leaks?

 Plumbing Materials Used During Installation

-Cast iron pipes were prevalent in homes constructed before the 1960s.
+Cast-iron pipes were prevalent in homes constructed before the 1960s.
 While cast iron offers durability and fire resistance, it is susceptible to corrosion when installed as underground service lines.
 Modern cast iron pipes address this issue by incorporating protective materials, improving their longevity compared to their outdated counterparts.

 Faulty Installation